nicanorcarrascov/nicanorcarrascov.github.io/index.md

 ---
-title: My webpage
+title: Welcome, Bienvenid@
+description: Nicanor Carrasco-Vargas webpage
 ---

-# Welcome - Bienvenid@
+# About me
 My name is Nicanor, I am a mathematics Phd student at [Pontificia Universidad Católica de Chile][] under the supervision of [Cristóbal Rojas][] and [Sebastián Barbieri][].
 In this moment I am in Toulouse, France, visiting [Mathieu Sablik][].

 My mathematical interests are dynamics and (un)computability theory.